Removing calluses on feet

 - Towel: To pat your feet dry after soaking.

-Feet Weeks
+Soaking Feet

 Start by filling a bowl with warm water.
 Make sure the water is warm, but not too hot.
 Add some mild soap to the water.
 Soak your feet for about 10-15 minutes.
-This will soften your skin and make the calluses easier to remove.
+This will soften your skin and make the callus easier to remove.

 Cleaning and Drying